School Name: Harvard University

 What is Harvard faculty like?

 Harvard is a good choice for you if you thrive in intimate learning environments and benefit from lots of one-on-one instruction and advising.
-If you’re more of a lone wolf type, Harvard’s median class size of 12 students, 7:1 student to faculty ratio, and more than 400 advisors who work with students from freshman fall through senior year might be overwhelming to you.
-That being said, the small class sizes and wealth of advisors and faculties ensures a supportive and productive environment.
+If you’re more of a “get lost in the crowd” type, Harvard’s median class size of 12 students, 7:1 student to faculty ratio, and more than 400 advisors who work with students from freshman fall through senior year might be overwhelming to you.
+That being said, the small class sizes and wealth of advisors ensures a supportive and productive environment.
 On top of that, Harvard’s faculty consists of Nobel laureates, pulitzer Prize-winning authors, eminent researchers, and national Book Award winners.
 The close-knit Harvard community allows you to have access to some of the brightest minds at your fingertips, as well as generates a competitive and challenging environment.

 Should I apply to Harvard Early Action?

-Harvard has a “restrictive early action” option, which differs from early decision in that it is nonbinding (if you are accepted you don’t have to enroll), but restrictive in the sense that you can’t apply early action to any other universities.
-Harvard does not explicitly offer any advantages to students who apply early, however the acceptance rate for early action is higher (13.4% compared to 4.5%).
+Harvard has a “Restrictive Early Action” option, which differs from Early Decision in that it is nonbinding (if you are accepted you don’t have to enroll), but restrictive in the sense that you can’t apply early action to any other universities.
+Harvard does not explicitly offer any advantages to students who apply early, however the acceptance rate for Early Action is higher (13.9% compared to an overall rate of 4.92%).
 If you are confident that your application can hold its ground against other competitive applicants, and you are rather certain that you want to attend Harvard, then applying early action is a good choice for you.
 But you should do research on other college’s early action or early decision programs to be sure that you are willing to restrict your choices so early on in the college application process.

 How is Campus Life?